Jubatian/rrpge-spec/specs/mix_arch.rst

 The mixer peripheral assists audio generation by providing hardware accelerated sample mixing capabilities including amplitude and frequency modulation.
-It operates within the Data Memory space, on the first 128 banks (512 KWords) which includes the buffers used by the audio DMA.
+It operates within the Data Memory space, on the first 256 banks (1 MWords) which includes the buffers used by the audio DMA.

 Mixer operations stall the CPU until their completion.
-The mixer is independent of the Video peripheral (they operate in separate memory spaces): they don't affect each other's execution, so they may operate in parallel.